Skip to main content

 West of Arkham the hills rise wild, and there are valleys with deep woods that no axe has ever cut.
 There are dark narrow glens where the trees slope fantastically, and where thin brooklets trickle without ever having caught the glint of sunlight.
 On the slopes there are farms, ancient and rocky, with squat, moss-coated cottages brooding eternally over old New England; but these are all vacant now, the wide chimneys crumbling and the shingled sides bulging perilously beneath low gambrel roofs.”
 HP Lovecraft

-The backwoods has long held a strange place of morbid fascination in the collective mind of American city dwellers.
+The backwoods has long held a strange place of morbid fascination in the collective mind of city dwellers.
 It represents escapism – somewhere to go to negate the hustle and bustle of the concrete jungle; a place which grants mind-clearing solitude, fresh air and peace and quiet.
 It represents everything civilisation does not.
 There is no place for technology in the backwoods; there are no phone signals so you won’t have people pestering you.
 Or a way to call for help, if you need it.
-It is also a threatening place, home to wild animals and strange plants that can harm you; dense and disorientating forests in which to lose your way; long stretches of desolate highway along which there is no shelter, or a place to hide, should you need it; hills and craggy rockscapes from which prying, plotting eyes can peer at you; rustic, decrepit shacks in which banjo-playing, inbred rednecks skulk, their heads filled with all manner of perverse, irrational and horrifying thoughts.
+It is also a threatening place, home to wild animals and strange plants that can harm you; dense and disorientating forests in which to lose your way; long stretches of desolate highway along which there is no shelter, or a place to hide, should you need it; hills and craggy rockscapes from which prying, plotting eyes can peer at you; rustic, decrepit shacks in which banjo-playing, rednecks skulk, their heads filled with all manner of perverse, irrational and horrifying thoughts.
 In other words, the perfect setting for a horror film, and the subject of Don’t Go in the Backwoods: Rural Rampages & the Horror Film.
 This new documentary – a bonus feature on Slice and Dice: The Slasher Film Forever - looks at horror titles featuring city folk who leave civilisation well and truly behind in the hope of getting back to basics and seeking out pastures greener.
-Of course, these being horror titles, said city folk usually take a wrong turn somewhere along the way, or stray off the wooded path where they’re camping, and wind up at the wrong end of a machete, wielded by some salivating, deformed hillbilly who shares a bed with his sister.
+Of course, these being horror titles, said city folk usually take a wrong turn somewhere along the way, or stray off the wooded path where they’re camping, and wind up at the wrong end of a machete, wielded by some salivating, deformed hillbilly.

 The Burning (1981)